Koszul duality in exact categories: Koszul Categories

 \begin{proof} It suffices to show that each $(-)_{n}\circ F$ preserves sifted colimits.
 The proof is an easy induction.
 By assumption it is true for $n=0$.
 We suppose it has been shown for $n=k$.
-Now there is a homotopy fibre sequence of functors
+Now since admissible monomorphisms are left proper there is a homotopy fibre sequence of functors

 Since the left and right-hand functors preserves sifted colimits so does the middle functor \end{proof}